 Beets, once fit only to be saturated in vinegar brine, has a new look.
 Today’s cooks and gardeners now know the value of the nutritious beet greens as well as the root.
-But if you’re old school and hanker after the sweet beet varieties, there are plenty to choose from.
+If you’re old school, however, and hanker after the sweet beet varieties, there are plenty to choose from.
 Of course, degree of sweetness is subjective; one person may consider certain beets sweeter and another not so much.
 Is there a way of making beets sweeter?
 There are definitely some helpful secrets to growing sweet beets.
 Read on to find out how to grow sweeter beets.

 Sweet Beet Varieties